1

 Animal care specialists working with seals often encounter challenges such as maintaining the animals' health in changing environmental conditions, ensuring proper enrichment to prevent boredom, and building trust for medical procedures.
 The role typically involves close collaboration with veterinarians, trainers, and other animal care staff to monitor behavior, perform daily feedings, and assist with training sessions.
 Adapting to the physical demands and variable schedules, especially during breeding or rehabilitation periods, is also a key aspect of the job.

-What are jobs that work with seals?
+What job do you work with seals?

 What is the difference between Seals Animal vs Animal Care Technician?